 Most of us enjoy the taste of sweets to the extent that we can gain a few pounds, especially during the holidays, eating candy and other sugar-infused foods.
 Since sweets are a treat for us, it’s natural that they would be a treat for our cats as well.
-However, a recent study has shown that cats cannot taste sugar, and there is no point in giving it to them.
+However, studies have proved that cats cannot taste sugar, and there is no point in giving it to them.
 Keep reading while we take a look at the facts in this study to see if we can learn something new and understand our pets a little better.

-The study that suggests that cats cannot taste sweets is brought to us by the Monell Center, an institution dedicated to learning more about the senses of taste and smell.
+One of the studies that suggest that cats cannot taste sweets is brought to us by the Monell Center, an institution dedicated to learning more about the senses of taste and smell.
 It started in the late 1960s and has a vast database of knowledge.
 You can read much of what is available on their website.
 You can also find advice on improving your overall health, diagnosing and treating disease, and much more.

 The Results Are Not Shocking

 Most experts agree that the finds in the study are not entirely surprising.
-Cats seem to prefer other foods, like tuna, over sweets.
+Cats seem to prefer other foods, like fish or salt, over sweets.
 Cats are also strict carnivores in the wild and will only eat the animals that they kill.
 Captive cats are primarily dry cat food containing (hopefully) high-quality meats, like chicken, beef, turkey, fish, duck, and others.
-Since cats do not naturally eat anything but the animals they kill, they are unlikely to develop the sensors to taste sweets or even plants.
+Since cats do not naturally eat anything but the animals they kill, they are unlikely to develop the sensors to taste sweets.

 How Taste Works for Cats